 - brain or spinal cord injury

 Often after having surgery, especially joint replacement or spinal surgery, you may experience urinary retention temporarily.
 One recent study showed that people undergoing joint replacement are 1.5 times more likely to have urinary retention than after other types of surgery.
 Having high blood pressure or diabetes appears to increase this risk.
 Up to 60 percent of people can experience this problem after spinal surgery.

-Over 50 percent of the time, urinary retention in men is caused by problems with the prostate gland.
+Over of the time, urinary retention in men is caused by problems with the prostate gland.